pythonarcade/arcade/doc/programming_guide/textures.rst

 Introduction
 ------------

-The :py:class:`arcade.Texture` type is how arcade normally interacts with images either loaded from disk or created manually.
+The :py:class:`arcade.Texture` type is how Arcade normally interacts with images either loaded from disk or created manually.
 This is basically a wrapper for PIL/Pillow images including detection for hit box data using pymunk depending on the selected hit box algorithm.
 These texture